 3.1 Kinetic model

-Maud’s kinetic model decomposes into factors as shown in equation .
+Maud’s kinetic model decomposes into factors

-Each of the terms on the right-hand side of is a function of C and θ.
+Each of the terms on the right-hand side of (5) is a function of C and θ.
 This idea is taken from Noor et al. (2013).
 The terms usefully gather physically meaningful and conceptually distinct factors contributing to reaction fluxes.
 Enzyme captures the effect of enzyme concentration, kcat that of enzyme efficiency, Reversibility quantifies thermodynamic effects, Saturation the effect of enzyme availability and Allostery the effect of post translational modifications.